inet-framework/inet-showcases/_docs/wireless/sensornetwork/index.md

 - <a href="http://www.cs.cmu.edu/~andersoe/papers/xmac-sensys.pdf" target="_blank">X-MAC: A Short Preamble MAC Protocol for Duty-Cycled Wireless Sensor Networks</a>
 - <a href="http://ieeexplore.ieee.org/document/7024195/" target="_blank">Has Time Come to Switch From Duty-Cycled MAC Protocols to Wake-Up Radio for Wireless Sensor Networks?
 (X-MAC)</a>
 - <a href="https://ris.utwente.nl/ws/portalfiles/portal/5427399" target="_blank">A Lightweight Medium Access Protocol (LMAC) for Wireless Sensor Networks</a>

+## Discussion

+Use <a href="https://github.com/inet-framework/inet-showcases/issues/24" target="_blank">this page</a>
+in the GitHub issue tracker for commenting on this showcase.